 Hex-encoded data should be provided as a string like so:

-The ECDSA Signature Hash Algorithm requirements are directly related to the key_curve used by the key.
-When this setting is enabled (default) the class will use the preferred algorithm from the key if it meets the requirements for ECDSA.
-If the preferred algorithm does not meet the requirements the class will automatically select a valid hash algorithm based on the curve as follows:
+The ECDSA Signature Hash Algorithm requirements are directly related to the Curve used by the key.
+When this setting is enabled (default) the component will use the preferred algorithm from the key if it meets the requirements for ECDSA.
+If the preferred algorithm does not meet the requirements the component will automatically select a valid hash algorithm based on the curve as follows:

 To manually select a key for any operation pass the key's Id in the constructor.